ApoorvThite/ApoorvThite/README.md

 ## 🎞️ Episode II – Plot Points: My Goals & Aspirations

-🧠 **My long-term goal?** To combine technical ML mastery with strategic thinking and ultimately pursue an MBA that lets me lead innovation at the intersection of AI, ethics, and human need.
+🧠 **My long-term goal?** To combine technical ML mastery with strategic thinking and ultimately pursue a career as a Data Scientist that lets me lead innovation at the intersection of AI, ethics, and human need.

 🎯 **Short-term?**
 - Design intelligent agents that solve niche but real problems (finance, healthcare, productivity).